 A five-partner firm lead by Paulo Martins Barata, Joao Luis Ferreira, Paulo Perloiro, Pedro Appleton and Joao Perloiro, PROMONTORIO is a full-service architecture, planning, landscaping, interior design and graphics team that began in Lisbon in 1990 as an experimental studio.
-It consistently grew into a practice of fifty architects, planners, landscape architects, interior designers and graphic designers.
+It consistently grew into a practice of sixty architects, planners, landscape architects, interior designers and graphic designers.

 Underlying its approach to the urban form, the work of PROMONTORIO has often been identified with the pursuit of a ‘system of robustness’ (i.e. solidity, stability and durability) both in terms of representational meaning and technical research.
-This in turn, has been implemented and tested in vast construction sites and under challenging time and budget constrains.
+This in turn, has been implemented and tested in vast construction sites and under challenging time and budget constraints.

 Our process springs from a dynamic and focused design culture that fosters collaboration above all.
 This cohesive and interactive structure enables us to deal with large and complex projects both in terms of design and programme.
 Ranging from schools, museums and cultural institutions, to housing, offices, hotels and retail, PROMONTORIO has accomplished projects in Algeria, Angola, Brazil, Bulgaria, Cape Verde, China, Doha, Dubai, Egypt, Germany, Hungary, Italy, Georgia, Mozambique, Portugal, Qatar, Romania, Saudi Arabia, Serbia, Spain, Switzerland, Turkey and Vietnam, having established partnerships in many of these.